Gerald R. Ford Presidential Library

 The Gerald R. Ford Presidential Library is a repository located on the north campus of the University of Michigan in Ann Arbor.
-The library houses archival materials on the life, career, and presidency of Gerald Ford, the 38th president of the United States.
+The library houses archival materials on the life, career, and presidency of Gerald Ford, the president of the United States from 1974 to 1977.
 The Gerald R. Ford Presidential Library is a part of the National Archives and Records Administrations presidential library system.

 History

 While a member of the United States Congress, Ford began donating his congressional papers to the Bentley Historical Library at the University of Michigan, his alma mater (B.A.
 1935), in 1965.
 As his presidency drew to a close, Ford offered to donate his presidential materials to a presidential library that would be built on the university's campus and administered by the National Archives.
 Construction of the library started on January 15, 1979, and it was opened to the public on April 27, 1981.

 The Ford Library is currently the only National Archives presidential library that is physically separate from its presidential museum, although both sites share a common director.
 The Gerald R. Ford Museum is located in Grand Rapids, Michigan, Ford's old congressional district and hometown, 130 miles west-northwest of Ann Arbor.